Aleksandr Mikhaylovich Korotkov

 Aleksandr Mikhaylovich Korotkov (Алекса́ндр Миха́йлович Коротко́в; 22 November 1909 – 27 June 1961) was a Soviet intelligence officer and operative with the rank of major general.
-He became chief of foreign reconnaissance in the Soviet occupation zone of Germany in 1947 and chief of the KGB while he was stationed in East Germany in 1957.
+He became chief of foreign reconnaissance in the Soviet occupation zone in Germany in 1947 and chief of the KGB while he was stationed in East Germany in 1957.
 Korotkov was most notable as the intelligence officer who recruited Arvid Harnack in September 1940 and Harro Schulze-Boysen later in Berlin during the Nazi regime, effectively changing a resistance organisation who fought against Hitler into the espionage organisation known as the Red Orchestra.
 Korotkov was an associate of Ivan Serov.

 Life

 Korotkov's father, Mikhail Korotkov was a banker who worked before the revolution at the Russo-Asiatic Bank in the Chinese city of Kuldzha.
 He had left his family even before Korotkov was born.
 His pregnant wife Anna, returned to Moscow where she brought up Aleksandr and her daughter Nina alone.
 Aleksandr's elder brother Pavel Korotkov, later a well known football player, was brought up by his father's sister in Moscow.
 Although they were brought up in different families, the two brothers remained close.
 When the October Revolution occurred, the family found itself in dire financial straits and the family became hungry.
 To ensure Aleksandr survived, his mother Anna sent him to an orphanage.
 After gaining employment as a secretary, he was returned and the family was made whole.

 Korotkov completed nine years of secondary school in 1927.
 Korotkov, planning to attend Moscow State University abandoned his plans to support his family by beginning employment as an electrician's assistant.
 During his free time, he played tennis at the Dynamo Stadium.
 It was while playing tennis, that Korotkov attracted the attention of Veniamin Leonardovich Gerson, a Chekist, who at one time was the assistant to Felix Dzerzhinsky and later Vyacheslav Menzhinsky.
 Gerson drew attention to Korotkov's outstanding physical features during a football match.
 In October 1928, on the personal recommendation of Gerson, Korotkov was hired by the Commandant's Office of Administration and Economy of the Joint State Political Directorate as a lift fitter and lift operator in Lubyanka.
-In December, 1928 he was transferred to the First Chief Directorate (INO OGPU)(Foreign Department), where he worked as a clerk distributing newspapers and classified letters, and then as a senior clerk.
+In December 1928 he was transferred to the First Chief Directorate (INO OGPU)/(Foreign Department), where he worked as a clerk distributing newspapers and classified letters, and then as a senior clerk.